Home

 Every context and church community is different.
 The most appropriate ideas will be the ones that are authentic for the people and place you’re in.
 Here are a few ideas to consider – more can be found on the pages for each commitment, and on the MWOL resources page (including a series of service outlines).

-- The mission planning resources encourage churches to focus on doing just one thing in the next 12 months to reach their community with God’s love in Jesus.
+• Growth planning supports churches to discern their missional, spiritual and / or evangelistic activities for the next 12 months to reach their community with God’s love in Jesus.
 You could use the stickers or postcards to vote for a particular practice to focus on, or you could open entry points across all the practices.